It’s Just… Just So… I Can’t Think of the Word

 We pulled up to the house at 1:40 and saw a sign saying it was only open 2-4.
 Oooh, even better, a rarely open museum with a tiny window of opportunity!
 (Not mentioned anywhere on their website.)
 And we were going to get inside!

-But first, with time to kill, I navigated my way across Woodbridge – on the rare roads I’ve never driven before – to one of the town’s other two points of interest: Savino Vineyards (CTMQ Visit here).
-(The other place is, of course, the New England Brewing Company’s brewery which is down near the Wilbur Cross.
-Here’s but ONE of my many visits there.
+But first, with time to kill, I navigated my way across Woodbridge – on the rare roads I’ve never driven before – to one of the town’s other two main points of interest: Savino Vineyards.
+The other place is, of course, the New England Brewing Company.

 After some wine, we returned back to the Darling House to find a parking lot full of cars and a hub of activity.
 Wow, I had no idea.